aquawill/mapillary_tools/README.md

 To install `mapillary_tools` on macOS, Ubuntu, or Windows, run:

+	For original version:
 	pip install --upgrade git+https://github.com/mapillary/mapillary_tools

+	For forked to work with dashcam
+	pip install --upgrade git+https://github.com/aquawill/mapillary_tools_for_dashcam

 which will enable processing and uploading of images.
 Note that the commands should either be run in [`virtualenv`](https://virtualenv.pypa.io/en/stable/installation/) or as `sudo`.